BrijeshSinghRawat/django-api/README.md

-# Airbnb API
+# Django API

-REST & GraphQL API of the Airbnb Clone using Django REST Framework and Graphene GraphQL
+Demonstration of the Airbnb Clone using Django REST Framework.

 ### API Actions